BielefeldJ/EDCopilotDialogueLibrary/SpeechExtensions/Jump_Route_Announcements.md

 - Almost there, but do we really have to go?
 I was enjoying this moment with you.
 - Just one more jump… unless you’d rather get lost in the stars with me?
 - Almost there… You always know how to take me to exciting places, don’t you?
 - It's only one jump!
-But let’s take it slow...
+But let’s take it slow.
 I love spending time with you~
 - Next system is close… but not as close as I’d like to be to you.
 - Final jump ahead!
 I’d say don’t leave me, but you never could, right?
 Right?